ruthsarian/stc_diywatch/README.md

 This watch operates off a 3 volt CR2032 coin cell battery.
 Due to this, and the fact that the case is a pain to remove to install a new battery, power consumption is a concern.
 The stock firmware appears to draw about 5 milliamps (mA) when the display is on and about 350 microamps (uA) when the display is off.
 This firmware currently draws about 8mA when the display is on and about 300uA when the display is off.
 Assuming a fresh CR2032 has about 200 milliamp hours (mAh), the battery, if the watch is left off, will last about a month.
 Display consumption can be reduced further by slowing the clock of the microcontroller (via the CLK_DIV register).
 This can yield about 2mA savings with the display on, but further work is needed.

 ## Power Modification, Part 1 - Remove the 3 10k Resistors
 To maximize battery life, power consumption with the display off needs to be reduced as much as possible.
 This watch kit includes 3 10k pull-up resistors connected to the DS1302.
 These three pins have 40k pull-down resistors to ground.
 This is where the majority of the 300uA is being consumed with the display off.
 To remove this constant power drain, remove (or don't install) the three 10k resistors.
 To compensate, the 3 DS1302 pins need to be changed to push-pull output in the firmware.
 The end result is power consumption with the display off is reduced to around 50uA.
 This should result in a battery life closer to 5 months!
-The code for this modification will be added to the power branch of this repository.

 ## Power Modification, Part 2 - Cut Traces and Add a Diode
 The DS1302 has a low-power mode that it will enter when power to VCC2 (pin 1) is removed.
 In this mode the DS1302 draws nanoamps.
 Unfortunately this kit has both VCC2 and VCC1 (pin 8) tied together, leaving the DS1302 into normal operating mode even while the display is off, drawing up to several hundred microamps (but in practice, measured to be around 50uA).